os-cillation/easyfpga-sdk-java/wiki/getting_started.md

 This should start uploading the FPGA binary to the board an then run the application that toggles pins 0..7 of bank 0 using a GPIO8 easyCore.
 You can now start creating a custom FPGA application.

+## Project Structure
+Projects using the easyFPGA SDK always consists of at least two parts: The FPGA definition class and the host application.

+At compile time, the FPGA definition class will be converted into VHDL and then fed into the Xilinx toolchain to generate an FPGA binary.
+In the `build()` method of this class the easyCores have to be instantiated and connected.
+In order to use them at run time, this class should offer easyCore getter methods.

+At run time, the host applications communicates with the board via USB.
+From the FPGA definition class it obtains references to the easyCores and can then call API methods such as `myGPIO.setAllPins(0xFF)`.

 ## Implement FPGA
 In order to give a general guideline on how to implement an FPGA we first discuss the FPGA definition of the project template: